libgdx/gdx-pay/gdx-pay-android-googlebilling/README.md

 # InApp purchasing implementation for Google Play Billing

-Handles purchases and restores for non-consumable and consumable products, subscriptions support is work in progress and PRs are welcome.
+Handles purchases and restores for non-consumable and consumable products.

+Subscriptions are supported with some limitations: the first `SubscriptionOfferDetails` in the list of offers in `ProductDetails` is used.

 ## Usage